salesforce/bazel-java-sdk/README.md

 )
 ```

+The *bazel-java-sdk* does not need any dependencies.

 ### Examples

-A great way to be introduced to  *bazel_java_sdk* is through some examples:
+A great way to be introduced to  *bazel-java-sdk* is through some examples:

 [BazelBuilderApp](examples/src/main/java/com/salesforce/bazel/app/builder/BazelBuilderApp.java)
 This sample app uses the Bazel Java SDK to run a build on a Bazel workspace.
 It is the